 These top domains call for their first touch because talking to prospects is more personable and conversational.
 It helps the rest of your sales cadence with both speed and building rapport.

 It isn’t surprising that the data indicates email is the most effective second touch.
-That’s because after you call your prospect, you always need to send an email to follow it up immediately.
+That’s because after you call, you always want to send a follow-up email to explain your reasoning for calling.

 With each follow-up, you create more opportunities for your recipient to reply, and your first follow-up is the most important to ensure momentum.

 The most effective channel for your third touch is calling, but not by much.
-Call and email touch types are very close here – 16% vs. 18% respectively.
+Call and email touch types are very close here — 18% and 16% respectively.

 This gives you more flexibility in your sales cadence to test which channel works best for you and your specific audience.

-Sometimes you need a phone or email reminder to respond to the second touch.
+Set an email reminder to follow up on your second touch.
 If the recipient doesn’t answer, leave a voicemail.
 Either way, you’re leaving the recipient with information and your goal is to ensure your message resonates.